 How do I sign up for the RevenueHits blog advertising network?

-RevenueHits offers one-step registration which you can easily find by clicking the "register" or "register now for free" buttons.
+RevenueHits offers a one-step registration process that you can easily find by clicking the "sign up" or "sign up now for free" buttons.

-To register, you must provide your name, your site URL, your category and provide some basic information to log in.
+To register, you must provide your name, your site URL, your category, and some basic information to log in.

 Conditions to join RevenueHits

 Surprisingly, there are no specific requirements to join the RevenueHits blog advertising network.
-There is also no minimum traffic requirement, although you are subject to approval and quality control of the traffic you provide to advertisers.
+There's also no minimum traffic requirement, although you are subject to approval and quality control of the traffic you provide to advertisers.

 RevenueHits Blog Ad Network Payments